-Can scientists prove Zika virus is causing birth defects?
+Can scientists prove Zika virus causes birth defects?

 New York — Scientists suspect an outbreak of the Zika virus is behind a surge in a rare birth defect in Brazil.
 But how are they going to prove it?